We have prepared this article together with Alexander Nikolaev – an experienced UA manager (mobile games, mobile e-commerce).

 No need to work on storytelling videos at this point.
 You may record your screen to show the main features of the application.

-Tech launch is a ‘test’ launch of your app, when you start receiving and monitoring the primary traffic and get a chance to check the technical settings.
+Tech launch is a ‘test’ launch of your application, when you start receiving and monitoring the primary traffic and get a chance to check the technical settings.

 Focus on the English-speaking countries with a lower ad cost

-The time has come to launch your application for the first time.
+The time has come to launch a mobile app for the first time.
 When you are choosing the settings of your campaign, focus on the Philippines and Brazil, for example, – the campaign would require a minimal budget as the ad cost in these countries is lower.
 The selection of metrics that you’ll get will be relevant for plenty of other locations.

 To make things a bit easier, we will be sharing the settings for a Facebook ad campaign that Alexander chooses most of the time.